-- We prefer that you send no more than six poems, one piece of nonfiction, or one short story per submission.
+- Please send no more than six poems, one piece of nonfiction, or one short story per submission.

-- Put your name, postal address and email address at the top of the first page of the submission. * * * Identify somewhere the kind of writing you have sent, e.g., essay, novel chapter, poetry, short story, book review.
+- Put your name, postal address and email address at the top of the first page of the submission.
+Identify the kind of writing you have sent, e.g., essay, novel chapter, poetry, short story, book review.

-- Like most literary magazines, our staff is small, and the volume of submissions is large; please be patient.
-We will respond as quickly as possible.
+- Like most literary magazines, our staff is small and the volume of submissions large; please be patient.
+We make every effort to respond to submissions within six months.

 - New Letters accepts no responsibility for, and will not engage in correspondence about, lost or damaged unsolicited manuscripts sent to us.

-- Rights and Payment: We buy first North-American serial rights only.
+We buy first North-American serial rights.
 All rights revert to the author upon publication.
-Payment for essays, stories, and interviews ranges from $45 to $100 each and could be more, depending on grants and other revenue.
-Minimum pay for poetry is $15 plus more for multi-page poems; but pay often exceeds those minimums.
+New Letters is among a group of literary magazines that actually pay writers & artists, albeit modestly.
 Payment to contributors also includes two copies of the issue and 40 percent discounts for additional copies and subscriptions.